 Stix offers a subscription service for regular test delivery.

-Despite company claims, the test cannot tell a person whether they have a yeast infection.
+Despite the company’s claims, this test cannot tell a person whether they have a yeast infection.
 However, it can indicate whether a person should book an appointment with their doctor.

 Best for regular use: Nutrablast Feminine pH Test Strips Full Range 1–14